Volunteer Care Work with Children and Adults in Jamaica

 As a volunteer on a Care project in Jamaica you have an important role to play, whether you are a trained professional offering us the benefit of your experience, on a gap year, or on a career break looking for some experience in development work.
 Everybody is welcome, provided they are willing to work hard and committed to their role, their work-colleagues, and the ones they are there to help.

-At Projects Abroad Jamaica we work with orphanages, children's homes, an infirmary, and social service organizations in and around the town of Mandeville or in Montego Bay.
+At Projects Abroad Jamaica we work with childcare centres, an infirmary, and social service organizations in and around the town of Mandeville or in Montego Bay.
 Though we don't pretend that we can solve all the social problems affecting modern day Jamaica, we can work to make a difference to the prospects of a large number of underprivileged children and adults.
 But, we cannot do this without the help of our volunteers.

 You can read more detailed information about the aims of the project in our Jamaica Care Management Plan.

-International Volunteering with Orphanages and Care Homes and the Elderly
+International Volunteering at Care Centres for Children and the Elderly

 In whichever volunteer Care project you find yourself, you need to be ready for a challenge.
 Many of the children have had very difficult lives and may require special care and attention.
 Some children have special needs and require special diets, physiotherapy, special education plans, and/or social development intervention plans.
 Your job is to help improve their lives in whatever way possible.
 This may involve playing games and sports with the children, helping with their homework, or attending to their daily needs such as bathing, feeding, and laundry.
 You may even want to take a group out on a trip.
 Projects Abroad will support you in any way that we can.

-Helping with basic education is also important as many of the children arrive at the homes after being orphaned, abandoned, or placed there by the courts and have received no previous formal education.
+Helping with basic education is also important as many of the children at the centres have received no formal education.
 Volunteers also teach in pre-school or special needs schools for children with mental, physical, and learning disabilities.
 Volunteers at these placements assist with interactive activities that enhance the growth and development of the children.
-Volunteers also help to provide vital information about nutrition and some of the homes we work with have their own small farms on site.
+Volunteers also help to provide vital information about nutrition and some of the centres we work with have their own small farms on site.

 Volunteering with Projects Abroad is something I would not hesitate to do again in the future.
 The experiences and opportunities you get with their placements are unrivalled and the staff offer fantastic local knowledge, support and security, which is truly vital when living in a developing country and different culture.
 For anybody in doubt, volunteering in Jamaica truly is worth every penny.
 Read more...